jitinsingla/MitoXRNet/README.md

 - `--model_tag 1 --loss_tag 1` → trains **UNetDeep** with **BCEWithLogitsLoss**
 - `--epochs X` → trains for X number of epochs (default: 60)

-Training execution will create logs and save trained model weights in the `output/Trained_Weights` folder.
-Early stopping has been intentially removed, so stop the training based on val and train error/accuracy.
+Training execution will save logs, progress file and trained model weights in the `output/Trained_Weights` folder.
+It also save final training loss and val loss plot in `output/Plots` folder.

+Note: Early stopping has been intentially removed, so stop the training based on val and train error/accuracy.

 ## Prediction and Evaluation